iamaaditya/VQA_Demo/README.md

     * You may use other libraries as long as you can pass a 224x224 BGR Image (NOTE: BGR and not RGB)
     *

-# VQA Training

-* See the repo https://github.com/iamaaditya/VQA_Keras for learn how to train new models

 6. VGG 16 Pretrained Weights
     * Please download the weights file [vgg16_weights.h5](https://drive.google.com/file/d/0Bz7KyqmuGsilT0J5dmRCM0ROVHc/view)